 Massage & Bodywork

 Depending on the stage, and cause of the frozen shoulder massage seems to have varied results in my own experience.
 A quick search of Google Scholar yields few results for treating frozen shoulder with massage therapy.
-Working the tissue around the joint capsule and using passive / active stretching seems tremendously beneficial.
+Working the tissue around the joint capsule and using passive / active stretching seems beneficial.
 However, if in the first two stages (freezing, and frozen) massage may have little impact besides pain relief.

 Strategically, as range of motion begins to return I'll begin a more aggressive approach.
 All treatment is within the client's comfort levels.
 But we'll begin to push for much more range of motion in the thawing stage.